Enabler device driver must be installed manually according to the install instructions. These are found on your install CD in the Enabler directory.

 You need to follow the correct process when installing the Enabler PCI card.
 First, install the Enabler software, then shutdown, plug in the card, and boot up.
-When Windows recognises new hardware, you must manually select the correct driver, enb2000.inf, from the c:\enabler folder.
+When Windows recognises new hardware, you must manually select the correct driver from the C:\Enabler\Driver folder (or C:\Enabler on older versions).
 If you use the defaults, Enabler device driver will not be correctly installed.

 How to Fix

 This is not a serious problem.
 To fix it, make sure you have installed the Enabler software, then:

 - From device manager, right click the "System DMA Controller".